VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 1.7.1 =

+- Add: MoneroOcean workers now determined by use of site= in the vy256 miner.

 = 1.7.0 =

 - Update: Made VY256 Worker compatible with the October 18th XMR hard fork.
 This is more complex that this line  of text makes it seem.